JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Evil
 * **NIGHT ACTIVITY:** Yes

 You are one of the [Pack Hunters](#werewolf) on the Werewolf team, and are also the wolf counterpart to the Paranoid Villager.
-You must vote to execute the player that first votes to execute someone.
+You must vote to execute the player that is eliminated each day..
 If your final vote for the day does not match the required vote, then you commit suicide at the end of the day.
 Required votes can never be None or yourself.

-## Provocateur
-* **TEAM:** Werewolf
-* **RACE:** Human
-* **ALIGNMENT:** Evil
-* **NIGHT ACTIVITY:** No

-To the outside world you appear to be just another Villager, but you're actually on the side of the Wolf team.
-The Wolves do not know your identity and you do not know their identity.
-However, if one of them is executed, you will then learn the identity of all the remaining Wolves.

 ## Red Wolf
 * **TEAM:** Werewolf